-Best Android TV box store UK & US get a Android Box, Kodi Box shop NOW › Forums › Other TV Boxes or Products › Apple TV 4 › Apple TV Help and Information › How to play Retro Games on the Apple TV 4
+Best TV box store for UK and USA, Smart TV box on Android with Kodi › Forums › Other TV Boxes or Products › Apple TV 4 › Apple TV Help and Information › How to play Retro Games on the Apple TV 4

 With iOS 9, Apple has opened up a small loophole for sideloading apps to the Apple tv 4th gen that you can take advantage of with a little bit of work.
 We are going to show you how to sideload Provenance Apple TV 4.
 Basically, anyone can open up an Apple developer account without spending any money, and compiling and loading apps you’ve built to test hardware doesn’t cost anything either.
 Downloading production and prerelease versions of iOS and submitting apps to the App Store still requires a paid account, but anyone with a Mac and Xcode 7 can do whatever they want with their own devices.